 In conclusion if there is a risk to anyone on site we must identify it, write it down and write down the solution to minimise it and adhere to it!
 In terms of risk assessment there is obviously more that can be at local level just by applying pure common sense and its implementation.
 However, it must be done in situ at individual Club level.
 The National Governing Bodies can, however, help produce guidelines for clubs to follow.

 While the above is of general importance to all, where the young and vulnerable adults are involved, there is a more specific duty of care.
-In addition to the common risks falling within the Club’s general duty of care to minimise risks to the general membership, the Club has a special responsibility to safeguard children and vulnerable adults participating in its activities.
+In addition to the common risks falling within the Club’s general duty of care to minimise risks to the general membership, the Club has a special responsibility to safeguard children and at risk adults participating in its activities.
 There is a twofold risk associated with this responsibility.